-A portable hearing loop was available to assist patients who wore hearing aids.
-Reading glasses and a magnifying glass were available to help patients read any paperwork.
+A portable hearing loop was available to assist patients who wore hearing aids, and a magnifying glass was available to help patients read any paperwork.
 Information about translation services was available for patients who did not speak or understand English.

-The practice offered patients an email and text appointment reminder service.
+The practice offered patients a text and telephone appointment reminder service.